jupyterlab/jupyterlab/docs/source/user/announcements.rst

 Check for updates
 ^^^^^^^^^^^^^^^^^

-You can also control whether to check for update or not at two levels:
+You can also control whether to check for updates or not at two levels:

 - on the server side through a command-line option ``--LabApp.check_for_updates_class="jupyterlab.NeverCheckForUpdate"``
 - on the frontend through the setting *checkForUpdates* in the *Notification* section.